Wham Bam Pie Crust is the easiest pie crust ever! No rolling pins, no cold butter and no fuss but you still get a tender and flaky pie crust!

 - Stir in oil and water.
 Mix until combined.

 - Then form it into a ball.
 It will be thick.

 - Spray a standard pie pan with nonstick cooking spray.
 Put the ball of dough in the middle of your pie dish.

 - Start pushing down on the dough ball and begin spreading it towards the sides.
 Do as best as you can to evenly pull it up the sides.
 This will take a few minutes

 - You'll want plenty of dough up the sides too so you can crimp it at the top edge.
 You can even get in there with your knuckles if you need to.

 - Make sure you also press down into the bottom rim of the pan too to spread out the dough and so it’s not too thick.

-- And then you can start to go around and crimp the top edges of the crust.
+- Then you can start to go around and crimp the top edges of the crust.

-- Once it’s ready, fill with your favorite filling and bake according to your pie’s directions.
+- Once it’s ready, fill with your favorite filling and bake according to your pie recipe directions.

 It’s rustic and it’s homemade.
 It should look that way.